tfcbot/fs-template/README.md

 # Cursor Full Stack Template
 ![Alpha Version](https://img.shields.io/badge/version-alpha-blue)

-This is a starter template for building full-stack applications with AWS, SST, and React.
+This is an opinionated starter template for building full-stack applications with AWS, SST, and React.
 It provides a solid foundation with pre-configured infrastructure, authentication, and API integrations to help you get started quickly.

 You'll want to customize this template to fit your specific project needs.
 The modular structure allows you to easily modify components, add new features, and adapt the infrastructure as your application grows.